enzanki-ars/voicemeeter-remote-python/README.md

 ```

 ## Usage
-You can use this wrapper in two ways.
+You may use this wrapper in two ways.
 With a context manager, be aware that once your code leaves the scope of the with statement logout will be called
 automatically.
 Pass the vmr object to other classes and functions if you need to,
 for example: